uviclibraries/html-css/act-1.md

 ```
 ### The head tag: <head>

 Head tags appear, as the name suggests, at the head of the document.
-The content within head tags tells important informantion to the browser.
-The head tag also contains an essential element of any HTML page: the page title.
+The content within head tags tells important information to the browser.
+The head tag also contains an essential element of any HTML page: the page "title."

 Page titles typically appear in browser tabs, otherwise, the browser tab for your page would be blank.